-The Department of Psychiatry at Schulich School of Medicine & Dentistry at Western University is committed to providing residents with a comprehensive training program.
-Our aim is to have our trainees not only increase their knowledge throughout educational experiences but also prepare them for lifelong learning.
+The Department of Psychiatry at Schulich School of Medicine & Dentistry at Western University is committed to providing residents with a superb and comprehensive training program.
+We strive to have our trainees increase their knowledge throughout educational and clinical experiences and prepare them for lifelong learning.

-Our vision is to support each learner with the theoretical and practical knowledge to work independently and proficiently in various areas of psychiatry, such as:
+Our vision is to support each resident with theoretical and practical knowledge and experience to work independently and proficiently in various areas of psychiatry, including:

 - General Psychiatry Consultation